All Episodes

 That's why this is so frustrating.

-We have the best health care system in the world, and there are those hell-bent on destroying it all for the sake of the concept of socialism and big government.
+We have the best health care system in the world, and there are those hell-bent on destroying it, all for the sake of the concept of socialism and big government.

-And those of you who who think that somehow the government or your neighbors ought to be providing your health care if if you think that you're you're falling right into the trap.
+And those of you who think that somehow the government or your neighbors ought to be providing your health care, if you think that you're falling right into the trap, the idea that your health care is different than anything else you want or need, but Rush, it's gotten so expensive.

 Why do you think it's gotten so expensive?